-- 1. The 'Shop' and 'Medical Centre' operating in accordance with the approved business details received 19 December 2019 and 31 January 2020 and 19 February 2020, which forms part of this approval. - The loading and/or unloading of vehicles is to occur onsite and in a manner that does not interfere with the parking of vehicles in the car park. - 3.
-Prior to or in conjunction with the application for a building permit, the approved plans are to be modified such that the enclosed bin store area at the rear of the site: - a. is constructed of 1.8m high masonry walls; - b. is provided with a non-visually permeable, self-closing gate; and - c. includes the installation of a floor waste to the base of the bin store area. - 4.
-The Medical Centre use is limited to two consultants at any one time.
+- The 'Shop' and 'Medical Centre' operating in accordance with the approved business details stamp date received 19 December 2019 and 31 January 2020, which forms part of this approval. - The loading and/or unloading of vehicles is to occur on-site and in a manner that does not interfere with the parking of vehicles in the car park. - 3.
+Prior to or in conjunction with the application for a building permit, the approved plans are to be modified such that the enclosed bin store area at the rear of the site: - a. is constructed of 1.8m high masonry walls; - b. is provided with a non-visually permeable, self-closing gate; and - c. includes the installation of a floor waste to the base of the bin store area.